 - Topics to Teach — Recommended themes, to be taught in any order.

 - Learning Outcomes for Topic — Detailed description of what students will learn and should be able to demonstrate.

 - Teaching Ideas for Topic — Suggested ideas to help instructors teach the learning outcomes based on topic contents.

 - Ideas to assess knowledge for Topic — Suggested ideas to assess the acquired skills or knowledge based on topic contents.

 - Ideas to Assess Knowledge for Module — Suggested ideas to assess the acquired skills or knowledge based on module contents.

 - Teaching Resources — Resources to help teach the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.

-Terminology specifically related to people with disabilities, assistive technologies, and adaptive strategies is provided in How people with disabilities use the Web.
+Terminology specifically related to people with disabilities, assistive technologies, and adaptive strategies is provided in How People with Disabilities Use the Web.

-Tips on Teaching Accessibility
+Essentials for Teaching Accessibility

 The following tips help you provide more effective courses, training, and certification programs on accessibility: